The Financial Model Template Trap (and How to Build Your Own Model)

 A strategic financial model requires visibility into new and existing customers as well as data from your sales pipeline, which lives in your CRM.

 Mosaic connects your financial model to CRMs like Salesforce and HubSpot to give you the building blocks necessary for accurate revenue projections.
 In the screenshot below, you can see how Mosaic leverages data from your CRM to help you map out revenue growth and your top-line plan for next month, next quarter, next year, or over the next 5 years.
 You can see ratios and metrics like new business bookings, the number of opportunities created, conversion rates, customer acquisition cost, the average length of your sales cycle, and the average sales price of each contract all in one section of your model.

 From here, you can change inputs like sales price and number of opportunities to start testing assumptions in your forecasts.
-We’ve prebuilt a few best-practice templates for quota attainment and renewals/upsells to help you plan top-line scenarios based on your specific business model.
+We’ve prebuilt a few best-practice templates for sales quota attainment and renewals/upsells to help you plan top-line scenarios based on your specific business model.

 3. Expense Planner